-- (1) The amounts reported represent the grant date fair value of the RSU awards, as computed in accordance with the Financial Accounting Standard Board's ASC Topic 718 ("FASB ASC Topic 718"), which excludes the impact of estimated forfeitures related to service-based vesting conditions, reflects the accounting cost for the equity awards, and does not correspond to the actual economic value that may be received by our Named Executive Officers from the equity awards. - (2) Annual retention award, vesting as follows: 6.25% of the RSUs subject to the award vests on the date that is three months following the vesting commencement date of January 1, 2019 and 6.25% of the RSUs subject to the award vests on the last day of each three-month period thereafter until the fourth anniversary of the vesting commencement date, contingent upon such Named Executive Officer remaining continuously employed by us through each applicable vesting date. - (3) One-time retention award, vesting as follows: 50% of the RSUs subject to the award vests on the two-year anniversary of the vesting commencement date of January 1, 2019 and the remaining 50% on the fourth anniversary of the vesting commencement date, contingent upon such Named Executive Officer remaining continuously employed by us through each applicable vesting date. - (4) One-time promotion award in connection with Mr. Lomeli's promotion to Chief Technology Officer, vesting as follows: 50% of the RSUs subject to the award vests on the two-year anniversary of the vesting commencement date of January 1, 2019, 25% on the third anniversary of the vesting commencement date and the remaining 25% on the fourth anniversary of the vesting commencement date, contingent upon Mr. Lomeli remaining continuously employed by us through each applicable vesting date.
+- (1) The amounts reported represent the grant date fair value of the RSU awards, as computed in accordance with the Financial Accounting Standard Board's ASC Topic 718 ("FASB ASC Topic 718"), which excludes the impact of estimated forfeitures related to service-based vesting conditions, reflects the accounting cost for the equity awards, and does not correspond to the actual economic value that may be received by our Named Executive Officers from the equity awards. - (2) Annual retention award, vesting as follows: 6.25% of the RSUs subject to the award vests on the date that is three months following the vesting commencement date of January 1, 2020 and 6.25% of the RSUs subject to the award vests on the last day of each three-month period thereafter until the fourth anniversary of the vesting commencement date, contingent upon such Named Executive Officer remaining continuously employed by us through each applicable vesting date. - (3) One-time retention award, vesting as follows: 50% of the RSUs subject to the award vests on the two-year anniversary of the vesting commencement date of January 1, 2020 and the remaining 50% on the fourth anniversary of the vesting commencement date, contingent upon such Named Executive Officer remaining continuously employed by us through each applicable vesting date.